 If you are seeking a community of radical love and acceptance with theological exploration, lifelong learning, and social justice at the core – you’ve found it!

-Join us on Sunday mornings at 9:30am for Religious Education followed by Worship service at 11:00am.
+Join us on Sunday mornings for Religious Education followed by Worship service.

 by Rev. Dr. Joshua Snyder

 Creativity is a universal human experience.
 It happens to everyone all over the world.
 In the Chinese tradition of Taoism, creativity is a natural impulse that emerges as a result of the universe at play.
 Chuang Tzu, the Taoist master, will be our teacher on creativity.

 Minister’s Community Office Hours – Wednesday, February 20, 12:00pm-1:30pm, Local Coffee, 7338 Louis Pasteur Dr, #204 – Join Rev. Josh for lunch or just coffee.
 Bring your questions, concerns, celebrations, etcRead More →